measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"max_runtime"`: (integer) number of seconds after which the test will be stopped.
 Works _only_ for tests taking input.
 By default set to `-1` so that there is no maximum runtime for tests with input;

+- `"mlabns/address_family"`: (string) set to `"ipv4"` or `"ipv6"` to force
+   M-Lab NS to only return IPv4 or IPv6 addresses (you don't normally need to set this option and it only has effect for NDT and DASH anyway);

+- `"mlabns/base_url"`: (string) base URL of the M-Lab NS service (you don't normally need to set this option and it only has effect for NDT and DASH anyway);

+- `"mlabns/country"`: (string) tells M-Lab NS the country in which you are rather than letting it guess for you, so that it returns results that are meaningful within that country (again, normally you don't need this option, and it only impacts on DASH and NDT);

+- `"mlabns/metro"`: (string) this restricts the results returned by M-Lab NS to a specific metro area; for example, setting this to `"ord"` will only returns M-Lab servers in the Chicago area (again, you normally don't need this option, and it only impacts on DASH and NDT);

+- `"mlabns/policy"`: (string) overrides the default M-Lab NS policy; for example, setting this to `"random"` will return a random server (as stated above, you normally don't need this variable, and it only impacts on the NDT and DASH tests);

 - `"net/ca_bundle_path"`: (string) path to the CA bundle path to be used to validate SSL certificates.
 Required on mobile;